Roots in Agriculture

 Seeds Planted in Anaheim

 Announced in May 1954, Disney paid about $1 million for 160 acres of land in Anaheim, California, nearly 40 miles south of the company’s studios in Burbank.
-The land had rows of oranges trees and walnut trees—nothing out of the ordinary for California and its agricultural landscape.
+The land had rows of orange trees and walnut trees—nothing out of the ordinary for California and its agricultural landscape.

 The groves would be squeezed dry of their bountiful harvest and cleared to make way for Walt’s wonderland—a park that would quickly become more celebrated than Anaheim itself.
 In place of the unnoticed orchards, the land would soon welcome millions of kids, families, and park-goers.